sourcegraph/openctx/lib/client/README.md

-# OpenCodeGraph client library
+# OpenCtx client library

-The `@opencodegraph/client` package is used to implement OpenCodeGraph clients.
+The `@openctx/client` package is used to implement OpenCtx clients.